ibm-cloud-docs/Cloudant/api/advanced.md

 {: #-get-_membership-}

 This endpoint returns the names of nodes in the cluster.
-Currently active clusters are indicated in the `cluster_nodes` field.
+Currently, active clusters are indicated in the `cluster_nodes` field.
 The `all_nodes` field lists all the nodes, regardless of whether they are active or not.

 -   **Method**: `GET`
 -   **Path**: `/_membership`
--   **Response**: JSON document listing cluster nodes and all nodes
+-   **Response**: JSON document that lists cluster nodes and all nodes
 -   **Roles permitted**: _admin

-_Example request to list nodes in the cluster, using HTTP:_
+_Example request to list nodes in the cluster, by using HTTP:_

 ```http
 GET /_membership HTTP/1.1
 ```
 {:codeblock}

-_Example request to list nodes in the cluster, using the command line:_
+_Example request to list nodes in the cluster, by using the command line:_

 ```sh
 curl https://$ACCOUNT.cloudant.com/_membership \